How are the Global Coworking Surveys and Coworking Trends Surveys conducted?

-Are the results in this report representative of the coworking market as a whole?
+Are the results in this report representative of the market of coworking spaces or similar flexible workspaces as a whole?

 What do the survey results say and what do they not say?

-Unlike many other surveys, we also analyze the results by group.
-This helps to understand the diverse nature of coworking spaces better.
-Additionally, differences and patterns in the results can reveal potential correlations to specific characteristics.
+Unlike many other surveys, we also analyze the results by distinct groups, offering a deeper understanding of the diverse nature of coworking and flexible workspaces.
+The findings deliver valuable insights into these segments and can highlight differences, patterns, and potential correlations across various characteristics.

 Aren't there too many national differences between countries to present global results?